JMcAmmond/exitintent/README.md

 #Exit Intent Modal

 Exit Intent is a jQuery plugin that is designed to help you increase your landing page conversion rates.
 Exit Intent enables you to display a modal before a user leaves your website, helping you increase your landing page conversion rates.
 Exit intent modals have been statistically proven to increase conversion rates by as much as 15% depending on your audience, traffic quality and offer.
+Exit Intent is still a work in progress and will be adding new features in the near future.

 ![Preview](https://github.com/JMcAmmond/exitintent/blob/master/example/exit-intent.gif?raw=true "Exit Intent Preview")